fxxrytail/skzcode/content/site-update/support-page.md

 type = "post"

 +++
 Support page and reminders are added to the website to encourage STAYs to participate in fandom activities that will help Stray Kids achieve music show wins, awards, etc.

+{{< youtube CT_sLt4VSc4 >}}